papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 **CSS for JavaScript Developers** is jam packed with information.
 Each module of the course has made clear **several things** that I have mentally skimmed over many times - all the while hoping for the best as I skimmed.

 Ofcourse, I am in the process of applying what I am learning to my own work - and that means practice.
 Now, and in future projects.
-I still have a long way to go to fully absorb and make my own what Comeau is teaching - but I feel like I am on a better, more solid path now.
-With much more idea of how the pieces fit together.
+I still have a long way to go to fully absorb and make my own what Comeau is teaching - but I feel like I am on a better, more solid path - with much more idea of how the pieces fit together.

 I first came across Comeau's [work](https://www.joshwcomeau.com/) this past summer.
 Not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.

-Somehow he has acquired those skills over time.
+Somehow he has acquired design skills over time.

 **And I aspire to that.**